Dear Sophie: Can I transfer my H-1B to a startup I founded? – TechCrunch

 You may be advised to find a co-founder or two.
 One of the key requirements for the H-1B that you need to keep in mind is your startup and you must have an employer-employee relationship.
 That means someone at your startup, such as a co-founder, must have the ability to hire you, supervise you, hold you accountable for poor job performance, and fire you, according to the terms and conditions of the H-1B.

-Also, you may need to work with a corporate attorney to draft certain bylaws, and it can be helpful if you personally own less than 50 percent of your startup.
+Also, you may need to work with a corporate attorney to draft certain bylaws, and it can be helpful if you personally own less than 50% of your startup.
 All of these things depend on the specific details of your situation, so definitely talk to experienced attorneys to guide you through, step by step!

 Salary requirement